mmaquina/gorestfulapi/README.md

 ## How to make it run?
 ### Using docker:
 Make a .env file, similar to .env.example.
-Take a look at Makefile
+Take a look at `Makefile`
 ### Not using docker
-- go mod tidy
+- `go mod tidy`
-- go run .
+- `go run .`

 ## Technologies
 - go
+- gin
 - Docker

 ## Reference